appurupai/mikan/README.md

 * Front-end
 * Improve translations, especially on the admin side.
 * Improve translation files.
 It's a mess.
-* Explain how to help us translating mikan
+* Explain how to help us translating mikan.
-* Allow the user to export data (CSV,XML,JSON, ?)
 * A system to suggest changes and add items.
 We won't pass through the contact form forever.
 * Deploy to production...
 * Stuff.